eclipse/microprofile-sandbox/proposals/boost/README.md

 ## Boost

-Boost is a Maven plugin that enhances the builds for your Java EE and MicroProfile applications.
+Boost is a Maven plugin that enhances the builds for your MicroProfile applications.

 There are two separate Boost projects.